LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 substitutions in the same places, you are likely better off with a method with the common parts and with parameters inserted where there are differences.
-You can make a quick test with a couple of copied portions, but then convert to using a method with parameters for the substitutions.
+You can make a quick test with a couple of copied portions, but then
+*convert to using a method with parameters for the substitutions*.
 Besides being a waste of effort to define seven methods each defining a tool, with just a few strings differing from one method to the next, we will require you to rewrite it, with one method with